Finally, a Stress-Free Morning Routine That Actually Works

 - Get dressed.
 This should take seconds since you prepared last night.
 (Don't switch outfits on impulse—save that good idea for tomorrow.)

 - Eat breakfast.
-After being in sleep mode for at least eight hours (teenagers need eight to 10 hours a night; younger kids need even more), you need to refuel.
+After being in sleep mode for at least eight hours (Remember: teenagers need eight to 10 hours a night; younger kids need even more), you need to refuel.
 Choose a protein-and-carb combo to keep you energized and full until lunch.
 Think: cereal and milk or toast and nut butter; an egg, yogurt or overnight chia pudding, and fruit.
 Even a cheese sandwich on whole-grain bread will do the trick—and you can take it to go.

-- Save five minutes for quick chores.
+- Save a few minutes for quick chores.
 Walk the dog, feed the cat, and take kids to the bus stop.
 Rather than check your phone or turn on the TV, do these things now while you still have time.

 - Head out.
 Grab your bag as you leave the house, lock up if you have to, and get going!
 The late bell will never strike fear into your heart again.